greadvx/Cross-Platform-Programming/README.md

 # Cross-Platform-Programming
 BSUIR lab's

-# H4 java-lab1: "Vector calculator"
+## java-lab1: "Vector calculator"
-..*Needs to create GUI and some calculations.
+  * Needs to create GUI and some calculations.

-# H4 java-lab2: "Classes and Objects"
+## java-lab2: "Classes and Objects"
-..*Needs to create GUI, to create hierarchy of inheritance by the UML diagrams.
+  * Needs to create GUI, to create hierarchy of inheritance by the UML diagrams.

-# H4 java-lab3: "Packages"
+## java-lab3: "Packages"
-..*Needs to divide java-lab2 into different packages by logical explanation.
+  * Needs to divide java-lab2 into different packages by logical explanation.
 Needs to add new features.

-# H4 java–lab4: "Multithreading and synchronization"
+## java–lab4: "Multithreading and synchronization"
-⋅⋅*Needs to create some threads and synchronize them.
+  * Needs to create some threads and synchronize them.